kaist-dsail/kaist-dsail.github.io/_pages/home.md

 </div>
 </div>
 ## Interested?
-If you’re interested in joining our lab, send an email with your interests and CV to <cy.park424@gmail.com>.
+If you’re interested in joining our lab, send an email with your interests and CV to <cy.park@kaist.ac.kr>.